SEA Games: 6 meet cut to represent Singapore in open water swimming

 - Posted 25 Mar 2017 12:35

-SINGAPORE: Six Singaporeans staked their claims to fly the country's flag at the upcoming SEA Games' open water swimming competition, as they made the cut during Saturday's (Mar 25) Liberty Insurance Open Water Swimming event.
+SINGAPORE: Six Singaporeans staked their claims to fly the country's flag at the upcoming SEA Games' open water swimming competition, after they made the cut during Saturday's (Mar 25) Liberty Insurance Open Water South-East Asian (SEA) Qualifiers 2017.

 Two men and four women made the SEA Games 'A' cut timings.
-However, only two men and two women will be nominated by the Singapore Swimming Association (SSA) to compete in Kuala Lumpur, Malaysia.
+However, only the top two in each category will be nominated by the Singapore Swimming Association (SSA) to compete in Kuala Lumpur, Malaysia.

 Benedict Boon and Erasmus Ang finished first and second, respectively, in the Men's 10km Open Water Swimming event.
 They both went under the 'A' cut timing of 2 hours 15 minutes 29.80 seconds.